klmnden/azure-docs.tr-tr/articles/log-analytics/log-analytics-service-fabric.md

         if ("WADServiceFabric*EventTable" -in $currentStorageAccountInsight.Tables)
         {
-            Write-Verbose ("OMS Log Analytics workspace " + $workspace.Name + " is configured to index service fabric actor, service and operational events from " + $storageAccount.Name)
+            Write-Verbose ("Log Analytics workspace " + $workspace.Name + " is configured to index service fabric actor, service and operational events from " + $storageAccount.Name)
         } else
         {
-            Write-Warning ("OMS Log Analytics workspace " + $workspace.Name + " is not configured to index service fabric actor, service and operational events from " + $storageAccount.Name)
+            Write-Warning ("Log Analytics workspace " + $workspace.Name + " is not configured to index service fabric actor, service and operational events from " + $storageAccount.Name)
         }
         if ("WADETWEventTable" -in $currentStorageAccountInsight.Tables)
         {
-            Write-Verbose ("OMS Log Analytics workspace " + $workspace.Name + " is configured to index service fabric application events from " + $storageAccount.Name)
+            Write-Verbose ("Log Analytics workspace " + $workspace.Name + " is configured to index service fabric application events from " + $storageAccount.Name)
         } else
         {
-            Write-Warning ("OMS Log Analytics workspace " + $workspace.Name + " is not configured to index service fabric application events from " + $storageAccount.Name)
+            Write-Warning ("Log Analytics workspace " + $workspace.Name + " is not configured to index service fabric application events from " + $storageAccount.Name)
         }
     } else
     {
-        Write-Warning ("OMS Log Analytics workspace " + $workspace.Name + "is not configured to read service fabric events from " + $storageAccount.Name)
+        Write-Warning ("Log Analytics workspace " + $workspace.Name + "is not configured to read service fabric events from " + $storageAccount.Name)
     }
 }